 1. They Are Affordable

-Do you want to have fewer sleep interruptions from today?
-If yes, find an automatic cat feeder.
-These devices will allow you to be a responsible cat parent by feeding your kitty without your physical presence.
+Do you want to have fewer sleep interruptions?
+If so, use an automatic cat feeder.
+It will allow you to be a responsible cat parent by feeding your kitty without your physical presence.

 It’ll help prevent guilt and give you peace of mind knowing your kitty is well-catered for, even when you are on a trip or at work.
 Most importantly, you’ll stop being the nagging neighbor that asks friends and neighbors to cat-sit every time.